SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/sensor/index.md

     * `max` - optional.
 Double.
 Max acceptable raw value for a sensor.
     * `max_lowering_by_time` - optional.
 Double.
 Max legal value lowering per hour.
     * `max_lowering_by_mileage` - optional.
 Double.
 Max legal value lowering per 100 km.
     * `ignore_drains_in_move` - optional.
 Boolean.
 Default is false.
-If true, the fuel drains will not de detecting during movement.
+If true, the fuel drains will not be detected during movement.
     * `ignore_refuels_in_move` - optional.
 Boolean.
 Default is false.
-If true, fuel level increasing detected during movement will not be marked as fuel filling.
+If true, the refuels will not be detected during movement.
     * `refuel_gap_minutes` -  optional.
 Integer.
 Default is 5.
-Time in minutes after the start of the movement, fuel level increase will be marked as fuel filling.
+Time in minutes after the start of the movement, refuels will be detected during movement.

 ***